Skip to main content

 Growth Hormone the Repair and Rejuvenation Signal

-One of the most significant hormonal responses to fasting is a dramatic increase in the secretion of human (GH).
+One of the most significant hormonal responses to fasting is a dramatic increase in the secretion of human growth hormone (GH).
 GH plays a vital role in cellular repair, muscle preservation, and the mobilization of fat for fuel.
 Its release is naturally pulsatile, occurring mostly during sleep.
 Fasting amplifies both the frequency and the amplitude of these pulses, creating a powerful internal environment for rejuvenation and the maintenance of lean body mass, even in a calorie-deprived state.

 Fasting initiates a coordinated hormonal shift, beginning with lower insulin and elevated growth hormone, to transition the body from using external fuel to internal energy reserves.